Executive Summary

 What Is Oh My OpenAgent?

-OpenCode is an open-source AI coding framework that supports 75+ providers, MCP servers, and plugins.
+OpenCode is an open-source AI coding framework that supports dozens of providers, MCP servers, and plugins.
 By default it is a single-model chat: you pick a model and talk to it.

 Oh My OpenAgent is the plugin that turns OpenCode into a multi-agent development system.
 It adds specialised agents, each with independent model routing and ordered fallback chains.
-You do not have to pick one model for everything; the plugin routes each task to the agent (and model) that fits it best.
+You do not have to pick one model for everything; the plugin routes each task to the agent and model that fit it best.

 The Agent Catalog